 What It Should Feel Like

-Challenging, but not gasping-for-air difficult.
+Running should be challenging, but not gasping-for-air difficult.
 Bakoulis suggests wearing a heart-rate monitor to make sure your heart doesn't go above about 150 beats per minute.
 Or use the low-tech but effective talk test: Run at a pace at which you can still carry on a brief conversation.
 If you can chat endlessly, pick up the pace.
 If you're too winded to say more than a few words at a time, slow down.
-You'll feel sluggish and tempted to stop during the first 5 or 10 minutes; everyone does.
+You'll feel sluggish and tempted to stop during the first five or 10 minutes; everyone does.
 Stick with it.
 Muscle cramps may also strike.
 Usually, if you keep going, they'll dissipate.
 If you get a killer one, though, stop and stretch out the area.